“Learn enough about your lineage to know your blood relatives and treat them accordingly.” (At-Tirmidhee)

-This naming system people after their fathers and forefathers have came into view in most cultures.
-Even in English, George the son of John in time became George, John’s son and eventually became George Johnson.
+This naming system people after their fathers and forefathers have come into view in most cultures.
+Even in English, George the son of John in time became.
+George, John’s son, and eventually became George Johnson.

-In pre-Islamic times, the Arabs were habitual to change the lineage of their adopted sons to their own lineage. and this carry out also during the beginning stages of Muhammed’s Prophet hood (SAW).
-However, Allah (SWT) forbade it during the Madeenan stage of Prophet hood in which the majority of the religious, social and economic laws of islam revealed.
+In pre-Islamic times, the Arabs were habitual to change the lineage of their adopted sons to their own lineage. and this carries out also during the beginning stages of Muhammed’s Prophethood (SAW).
+However, Allah (SWT) forbade it during the Madeenan stage of Prophethood in which the majority of the religious, social, and economic laws of Islam revealed.

 Call Them By Their Fathers